 Tamales contain meat, vegetables and seasonings tucked inside a tender dough wrapped in a corn husk and tied closed.
 The corn husk protects the tamale during steaming, while also providing its own serving container.

 - Add at least 2 inches of water to the pot so the water sits just beneath the top of the rack.

 - Use a bowl with a diameter smaller than the pot to ensure there are 1 to 2 inches of space between the rim of the bowl and the sides of the pot.

-Stand the tamales on end inside the pot, resting them between the bowl and pot.
+- Stand the tamales on end inside the pot, resting them between the bowl and pot.
 Place the tamales next to each other but do not overlap them.
 The bowl holds the tamales upright.

-Place the lid on the pot.
-Heat it over medium heat until the water begins to simmer.
+- Heat it over medium heat until the water begins to simmer.

-Steam the tamales for one hour, checking the water level every 15 minutes or so.
+- Steam the tamales for one hour, checking the water level every 15 minutes or so.

-- Cool them on a rack for 15 minutes or until they cool enough to handle and unwrap comfortably.
+- Cool them on a rack for 15 minutes or until they cool enough to handle and unwrap safely.

 Cook multiple layers of tamales in a single, deep pot.
 Stack each row of tamales on top of the one below, keeping them upright against the side of the bowl.